-When using a voltage regulator capable of driving 150 mA current and if Brown-out Reset (BOR) is enabled for a VDD greater than or equal to 4.2V, then connect a 1000 $\mu F$ Electrolytic capacitor across the VDD pin and ground.
+When using a voltage regulator capable of driving 150 mA current, and if Brown-out Reset (BOR) is enabled for a VDD greater than or equal to 4.2V, then connect a 1000 $\mu F$ Electrolytic capacitor across the VDD pin and ground.

-If the Row Erase operation is performed as part of a RTSP operation, the user should ensure that the device is operating at less than 10 MIPS prior to the erase operation.
-To ensure that the device is operating at less than 10 MIPS, the application may post-scale the system clock or switch to the internal FRC oscillator.
+If the Row Erase operation is performed as part of a Run-Time Self-Programming (RTSP) operation, the user should ensure that the device is operating at less than 10 MIPS prior to the erase operation.
+To ensure the device is operating at less than 10 MIPS, the application may post-scale the system clock or switch to the Internal FRC oscillator.